UWPCE-PythonCert/ProgrammingInPython/source/modules/DictsAndSets.rst

     KeyError: 'non-existing key'

 What can keys be?
 -----------------

 Surely not ANYTHING?

-Not quite: keys can be any immutable:
+Not quite: keys can be any "immutable":

   * number
   * string